 And if this rambling makes no sense to you then, congratulations, this is the Manchester way of things!
-90% of the thyme all we say is total gibberish (both in the city and the Professional Moron office).
+90% of the time all we say is total gibberish (both in the city and the Professional Moron office).

 Only one train a week turns up; it runs from Stockport to Stalybridge!
-The rest of the thyme it’s a ghost station with no working electricity or running water, a hellish world of a weeklong severe delay and no toilets or salt ridden sandwiches to boot.
+The rest of the thyme it’s a ghost station with no working electricity or running water, a hellish world of a week long severe delay and no toilets or salt ridden sandwiches to boot.
 Ho hum.

-Arnold Schwarzenegger – “It is a real shame to have endured this travesty next to my flat overlooking the rear of the Hare and Squirrel pub.
+- Arnold Schwarzenegger: “It is a real shame to have endured this travesty next to my flat overlooking the rear of the Hare and Squirrel pub.
 Every night I watch the drunks waltz on down to the road and, as there are no lights, fall headlong onto the track!
 I began a campaign several years ago and even performed a one man protest in Piccadilly Gardens, but no one came to my assistance!
 For shame!
 South Reddish deserves at least two train visits a week.
 At best they could at least clear all the drunken vomit off the platforms.
 I would like to catch the weekly train but now can’t for fear of slipping and shattering my legs.”

-Mitt Romney: “A disgrace is what I described it as.
+- Mitt Romney: “A disgrace is what I described it as.
 I once had to change my magic underwear under the bridge, only to have timed this change so badly the once weekly train arrived just as I was getting naked!
 I was most distressed!”

-Justin Bieber: “Although I often have absolutely no idea what’s going on I at least pretend to know what is going on.
+- Justin Bieber: “Although I often have absolutely no idea what’s going on I at least pretend to know what is going on.
 My bizarre level of fame and floppy hair (the latter being attributable to my absurd level of fame) are international trademarks and I shall never do away with them.
 Unless I go bald, at which point I shall stitch one of those fluffy cushions into my bare skull to replicate my former flowing locks.
 Girl power!”

-Brad Pitt: “I have been a local to Manchester for much of my life and I consider the Reddish South line to be the most dramatic train station in the whole world!
+- Brad Pitt: “I have been a local to Manchester for much of my life and I consider the Reddish South line to be the most dramatic train station in the whole world!
 My banal, dreary existence would not be the same without the weekly trip from Stalybridge to Stockport.
 Without it… why, I might turn to Class A narcotics in order to get my highs and, for anyone who has seen Trainspotting, surely you must know this is an unusual low!”

-What’s to be done?
+What’s to be Done?

 As we’re such helpful sorts we’ve come up with a number of initiatives to get Reddish South train station on the MAP of England’s go to places.
-Here are our are our our are ideas:
+Here are our ideas:

-1) Blow it to smithereens.
+- Blow it to smithereens.

-2) They could, like, you know, introduce a few more trains.
+- They could, like, you know, introduce a few more trains.